edssn/ticketing/common/README.md

 ## Common Functions
-This is the project of a npm librery with commons errors, events and middlewares along the entire app.
+This is the project of a npm library with commons errors, events and middlewares along the entire app.

 ## Installation
 ```